AliMorty/AliMorty.github.io/_posts/2018-10-30-Why-Mean-Squared-Error.md

 I think we should think about Noise independent of X and I would present a reason here.

 ### My Reason
-Suppose the knowing X=a is determinor of the distribution of each of the noises, so we have a probabilistic graphical model like this:
+Suppose the knowing X=a is determiner of the distribution of each of the noises, so we have a probabilistic graphical model like this:

 ![graphical model](https://raw.githubusercontent.com/AliMorty/AliMorty.github.io/master/images/3.bmp)

-Having this model, factor1 and factor2 are dependent to each other.
+Having this model, factor1 and factor2 are dependent on each other.
 Because knowing factor1 can draw information about X and by having information about X, we would have information about factor2.
-But this contradicts with our independency assumption.
+But this contradicts with our independence assumption.

 So we can rewrite it: